 Do you LOVE Nakd bars?
 They are by far one of your favourite health snacks and you find yourself enjoying them quite often.
-However with all the stuff about sugar recently, do you wonder if Nakd bars are actually good for you?
+However with all the stuff about sugar recently, do you wonder if Naked bars are actually good for you?

-It’s a very common question I get asked these days as a sugar specialised health coach, so I decided to help you out and lay out all the facts so you can make the most informed choice in line with your own personal situation…
+It’s a very common question I get asked these days, so I decided to help you out and lay out all the facts so you can make the most informed choice in line with your own personal situation…

 I was in a bit of a quandary because at that point I was what I call quite ‘sugar sensitive’ – I was in a stage of my transition where I needed to be more cautious around some of my former favourite sugar fixes to avoid slipping back to the unhealthy habits I had with them.